beckphoem/Coursera-IBM-Python-for-Data-Science-AI-and-Development/Module-3-Python-Programming-Fundamentals/Module-3-5-Objects-and-Classes/3-5-1-Objects-and-Classes.md

  See the lab for the implementation of drawCircle

+## Creating an instance of the class: Circle

  In the labs, we can create a new object of type circle using the constructor

  The color will be red and the radius will be three